top of page

 Characteristics of Stock Negotiation

-So, what are the “flexibilities” of negotiated trades that are not available in the regular market?
+So, what are the flexibilities of negotiated trades that are not available in the regular market?
 Below are the key characteristics of negotiated trading as regulated under IDX Regulation No. II-A on Equity Securities Trading:

-As stated earlier, negotiated trades are exempt from price–fraction rules and auto-rejection limits.
+2. Price Flexibility: Negotiated trades are exempt from price–fraction rules and auto-rejection limits.
 The minimum allowable price for a negotiated transaction can be as low as IDR 1.

 Investors typically use the negotiated market for:

-• large-volume transactions (block trades) requiring special price flexibility,
+• Large-volume transactions (block trades) requiring special price flexibility.

-• trades below IDR 50 or with non-round-lot quantities,
+• Trades below IDR 50 or with non-round-lot quantities.

-• securities listed on the Watchlist Board, which often require negotiated execution.
+• Securities listed on the Watchlist Board, which often require negotiated execution.

 Negotiated Trading with KAF Sekuritas